 - Jackets or ties are not required nor any special dress code when dining in lodges & restaurants.

-- We suggest that ladies do not wear shorts in cities, particularly in Muslim areas.
-The same applies for public areas on the coast of Kenya.
+- We suggest that ladies do not wear shorts above the knees or tops that shows bare sholders in cities, particularly in Muslim areas.
+The same applies for public areas on the coast of Kenya and Zanzibar.

 - Swimwear is fine on the beach or around the pool, but not appropriate in town.
 Topless sunbathing is prohibited.